-Well, we got this clients’ closet organized, and it looks fantastic!
-She says it is still completely organized, but we did not stop to go out and purchase supplies.
+Well, we got this client’s closet organized, and it looks fantastic!
+She says it is still completely organized.
+But the amazing part is we didn’t stop to go out and purchase supplies.
 We just used what she had around the house to make sure that the job we started was complete.
 So, I’m here to help show you how to get your closet organized without spending anything!

 Clear Out Closet